 Drew Neisser: You’ve been at Coupa for three years now, helping this company achieve extraordinary growth.
 Talk about early March 2020.
 What was your message at that moment?

-Chandar Pattabhiram: Early in the year, we had started a brand campaign focused on excellence and the whole brand campaign was “Append your Spend.”
+Chandar Pattabhiram: Early in the year, we had started a brand campaign focused on excellence and the whole brand campaign was “Upend your Spend.”
 The idea there was that spend is not something transactional but it’s a transformational weapon that you can unleash.

 We were very excited.
 We were just starting to cut the ribbon across all physical channels, digital channels, as well as permeate that across all our different outlets for our events, etc. Then early March came around and we had to hit the stop button because it would be tone deaf for us to go in there and talk about excellence when the world was in a very different place.